reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell-get-log-SharePoint-DLP-Exchange-Entra-PnPUnifiedLog.md

 ```

-The selected PowerShell script uses the Get-PnPUnifiedAuditLog cmdlet from the PnP (Patterns and Practices) PowerShell library.
+The selected PowerShell script uses the [Get-PnPUnifiedAuditLog](https://pnp.github.io/powershell/cmdlets/Get-PnPUnifiedAuditLog.html) .
 This cmdlet is used to retrieve audit log entries from the Office 365 Unified Audit Log for the past 7 days for the different content types: SharePoint, DLP, Exchange, AzureActiveDirectory and General.

 The logs are filtered based on a specific user ID and sorted by operation type.
 The script also generates a unique log file name using the current date and time.